Sunday, October 12, 2025

 How Long Does A Tire Plug Last?

 Plugging the tire is a budget-friendly solution to a flat tire.
-Most people prefer to have a $20 to $40 fix than to spend a couple hundred dollars on a medium-quality tire.
+The average cost to plug a tire ranges from $20 to $40.
+So most people prefer to have a fix than to spend a couple hundred dollars on a medium-quality tire.
 But, how long does a tire plug last?
 Does it pose any safety threat and cause an accident?

 How Does The Plug Work?